 Advocates suggest that fusion reactors are safer than fission reactors, sometimes claiming that fusion is intrinsically safe and fission is intrinsically unsafe.
-This page discusses the safety situation at fusion reactors pointing out that they certainly have dangers and that the most serious risk for both fission and fusion reactors is a loss of coolant followed by a hydrogen explosion.
+This page discusses the safety situation at fusion reactors, pointing out that they certainly have dangers, with the most serious risk for both fission and fusion reactors being a loss of coolant followed by a hydrogen explosion.

-Schematic of Fukushima nuclear accident. a) nuclear plants have backup power. b) If all power is lost, loss of cooling pumps causes fuel temperature to rise. c) If temperature rise is large enough, fuel begins to melt, resulting in core and pressure vessel damage. d) Hydrogen is released from chemical reactions between water and hot fuel, leading to explosions and releasing radioactive materials to the atmosphere.
+Schematic illustrating the development of the Fukushima nuclear incident: a) nuclear plants have backup power; b) If all power is lost, loss of cooling pumps causes fuel temperature to rise; c) If temperature rise is large enough, fuel begins to melt, resulting in core and pressure vessel damage; d) Hydrogen is released from chemical reactions between water and hot fuel, leading to explosions and releasing radioactive materials to the atmosphere.
+The colours indicate temperature from blue (cold) to red (hot).

-Hydrogen explosions at fusion reactors would have different initiators than fission but could lead to similar radioactive contamination of the surrounding environment.
+Hydrogen explosions at fusion reactors would have different initiators than at fission reactors but could lead to similar radioactive contamination of the surrounding environment.
 For fission, the risk is with the hot reactor core and with fusion, the main risk is with the hot breeder blankets.
 Both reactor types contain large quantities of radioactive material, and a fusion reactor would actually have higher levels of short-lived radioactivity ejected than a fission reactor.
-For either reactor type, an explosive discharge of materials could be devastating and so like modern fission reactors, fusion reactors will have massive containment vessels, called Bioshield, to prevent any escapes to the environment.
+For either reactor type, an explosive discharge of materials could be devastating and so like modern fission reactors, fusion reactors will have massive containment vessels, called Bioshield, intended to prevent the escape of radioactive materials to the environment.
+The figure below shows the bioshield protection of the DEMO prototype fusion power plant tokamak.

 DEMO containment structure, Bioshield, around tokamak.